gautamnaik1994/personal-website/_data/blog/automated-trading-system/index.md

 ### 2. S3 Bucket

 S3 is a cloud-based storage service that I use to store all of my stock symbols data in CSV format.
 I chose S3 over DynamoDB because CSV files can be large, and I need to be able to download them in bulk.
 DynamoDB is not a good fit for this task because it is not designed for storing and retrieving large amounts of data.

-**Following is the skeleton code of the lambda function**
+**Following is the code to set up S3 bucket**

 ```typescript
 const csvBucket = new s3.Bucket(this, "Bucket", {